Skip to main content Stan Consulting LLC · Marketing Atlas · Position · Performance Max Is Not a Replacement for Search

 Headlines, descriptions, images, and videos in each asset group share the buyer-state and product-line theme.
 Mixed-coherence asset groups dilute the algorithm's optimization.
 The audit asks: would a third-party reader, looking at one asset group's creative, be able to name the buyer-state and product-line it serves?

-Open the auction-insights report on every campaign weekly.
+Open the auction-insights summary on every campaign weekly.
 Identify whether the impression-share movement is from external competition or from internal cross-campaign overlap.
-The auction-insights report is the most under-read surface in the platform after the search-terms report.
+The auction-insights summary is the most under-assess surface in the platform after the search-terms summary.

 Reconcile platform revenue with backend revenue

-Compare Google Ads-reported revenue against Shopify, Stripe, or backend revenue weekly.
+Compare Google Ads-claimed revenue against Shopify, Stripe, or backend revenue weekly.
 Discrepancies above five percent indicate a Layer-1 conversion-goal or attribution defect that requires investigation before any further bid-strategy adjustment.

 06 Section 06 · Evidence and case links Evidence and case links.